-Generic data encompasses all vessel types and fisheries; including artisinal landings.
-These data are generally trip specific and headings in this category will include;
+Generic data encompasses all vessel types and fisheries; including artisanal fisheries.
+These data are generally trip specific and headings in this category will include:

-- Observer and Deployment Details

-- Vessel Owners and Compliment
+- Observer and Deployment Details - Vessel Owners and Compliment

 - Vessel Details

 - Vessel Electronics

 - Trip Information

 - Catch Information

-Fisheries specific data will cover vessel and gear parameters pertaining to the fishery and include catch and effort information that is collected continuously during the trip specific to each fishing event.
-Data headings in this category will include;
+Fisheries specific data will cover vessel and gear parameters pertaining to the fishery and include catch and effort information which will be collected continuously during the trip for each fishing event.
+Data headings in this category will include: